home-assistant/home-assistant.io/source/_integrations/ads.markdown

 ## Valve

-The `ads` valve platform accesses a boolean variable on the connected ADS device.
+The `ads` valve entity accesses a boolean variable on the connected ADS device.
 The variable is identified by its name.

 To use your ADS device, you first have to set up your [ADS hub](#configuration) and then add the following to your {% term "`configuration.yaml`" %}
 file: